Formerly known as "Maryknoll"

 親愛なる兄弟姉妹の皆様、

-Weekday Masses are on Mondays, Wednesdays, Thursdays, and Fridays at 12:05 pm.
+Weekday Masses are on Tuesdays, Wednesdays, Thursdays, and Fridays at 12:05 p.m.

 Weekday Masses are subject to change due to funerals or illness.